cuprous-au/push-gateway/README.md

 processes wanting to push metrics must do so using a Unix Domain Socket instead of TCP.
 However, [`socat`](https://man.freebsd.org/cgi/man.cgi?query=socat&sektion=1&manpath=FreeBSD+6.0-RELEASE+and+Ports) can be used to forward TCP requests on to a Unix Domain Socket as a migratory step.

+Building and running
+---

+Please see the [push-gateway](push-gateway/README.md) package documentation.

 Motivation
 ---
 Push gateways are a useful approach to collecting metrics from an unknown number of sources.
 Only